 condition_occurrence, Observation → measurement, MedicationStatement → drug_exposure, and so on), see the FHIR Integration guide.
 This page focuses on the vocabulary standardization layer that sits at the heart of any FHIR-to-OMOP pipeline.

-1. Why Vocabulary Resolution Is the Hard Part
+(gender, encounter class, condition status, and more).1.
+Why Vocabulary Resolution Is the Hard Part

 Converting FHIR resources to OMOP CDM tables is not primarily a schema transformation problem.
 The structural mapping - which FHIR fields go into which OMOP columns - is well-documented in the HL7 FHIR-to-OMOP IG.
 The hard part is vocabulary standardization: taking the coded clinical concepts in your FHIR data and resolving them to the correct OMOP standard concepts.
 This is hard because:- FHIR